Douglas DC-6: Design and development

 Same prototype in 1973 flying for Mercer Airlines, Long Beach.
-In 1976 this aircraft crashed on a golf course short of Van Nuys Airport near Los Angeles, killing all three cockpit crew.
+In 1976, this aircraft crashed on a golf course short of Van Nuys Airport near Los Angeles, killing all three cockpit crew.

-The United States Army Air Forces commissioned the DC-6 project as the XC-112 in 1944.
-The Army Air Forces wanted a lengthened, pressurized version of the DC-4-based C-54 Skymaster transport with more-powerful engines.
+The United States Army Air Forces (USAAF) commissioned the DC-6 project as the XC-112 in 1944.
+The USAAF wanted a lengthened, pressurized version of the DC-4-based C-54 Skymaster transport with more-powerful engines.
 By the time the prototype XC-112A flew on 15 February 1946, the war was over, the USAAF had rescinded its requirement, and the aircraft was converted to YC-112A, being sold in 1955.

-Douglas Aircraft modified the design into a civil transport 80 in longer than the DC-4, with a notable feature being the use of the Pratt & Whitney Double-Wasp 18-cylinder radial engine, a powerplant that had seen considerable refinement and usage in World War II combat aircraft.
-The civil DC-6 first flew on 29 June 1946, being retained by Douglas for testing.
+Douglas Aircraft modified the design into a civilian transport 80 in longer than the DC-4, with a notable feature being the use of the Pratt & Whitney Double Wasp 18-cylinder radial engine, a powerplant that had seen considerable refinement and usage in World War II combat aircraft.
+The civilian DC-6 first flew on 29 June 1946, being retained by Douglas for testing.
 The first airline deliveries were to American Airlines and United Airlines on 24 November 1946.
 A series of inflight fires, one of which resulted in the fatal crash of United Airlines Flight 608, grounded the DC-6 fleet in 1947.
 The cause was found to be a fuel tank vent next to the cabin cooling turbine intake; all DC-6s were modified, and the fleet was back in service after four months on the ground.